-Practice Notes are issued by the Rules Committee and are directives relating to the practice and procedure of the Tribunal and each of its Lists pursuant to s158 of the VCAT Act.
+Practice notes are issued by the Rules Committee and are directives relating to VCAT's practice and procedures, and each of its lists under section 158 of the VCAT Act.

-In any case, the Tribunal may be required to amend its practices to accommodate technological and procedural changes as a consequence of the coronavirus (COVID-19) pandemic.
+In any case, VCAT may be required to amend its practices to accommodate technological and procedural changes as a consequence of the coronavirus (COVID-19) pandemic.

-If the Tribunal (or a List within the Tribunal) makes a change to its procedure by order or direction, the procedural change overrides a Practice Note to the extent of any inconsistency.
+If the tribunal (or a list within VCAT) makes a change to its procedure by order or direction, the procedural change overrides a practice note to the extent of any inconsistency.

 Can I still ask for a summons for a person to attend a hearing?